How to Become a Coach - Athletics Ireland

 • We have developed a Coach Education Programme which is practical and educational.

-• The system is based on the Long Term Athlete Development model supported by Coaching Ireland and the IAAF as the internationally accepted standard for the development of athletes and coaches
+• The system is based on the Long Term Athlete Development model supported by Coaching Ireland and World Athletics as the internationally accepted standard for the development of athletes and coaches

 • We currently have 5 levels of coach education.
 Entry coaching starts at Athletics Leader or Assistant Coach Level.